Drew Danburry

 Drew Danburry is an American folk-pop singer-songwriter who has toured independently and released records since 2002.
 He currently owns and runs a barber shop in Provo, Utah.
 He is also a filmmaker, and released his debut documentary Skateboarding Is Not Tony Hawk Pro Skater.
+He is a founder of the band Icarus Phoenix.

 History

 Beginnings (2003–2005)

 Beginning in 2005, he re-released a shorter version of his first album An Introduction to Sex Rock and released his second album Besides: Are We Just Playing Around Out Here Or Do We Mean What We Say?

 Full-time (2006–2007)

 In 2006, he embarked on a seven-month-long national tour playing pretty much everywhere he could in the United States.
 He toured for short stints with Harry and the Potters, Aubrey Debauchery, TaughtMe, and Seve vs. Evan.
 He played shows with the bands Deer Tick, Viking Moses, Joshua James, Headlights, The Little Ones, Horse Feathers, Red Pony Clock, Jason Anderson, Cedarwell, and Southerly.
 He met Elliot Maldonado who began to play banjo with him and in the fall they embarked on a two-month-long self-booked European tour.
 They decided to name the new formation of the musical project "Drew Danburry/Fatal Fury and the Lasercats".

 In 2007, Danburry released Drew Danburry/Fatal Fury and the Lasercats's Live in France! a live album from two separate shows recorded in France and toured with the bands Lilu Dallas, BigBigCar (later known as Grampall Jookabox, or just Jookabox), Jacob Smigel, The Robot Ate Me, Aubrey Debauchery, Riesage, and Iji.
 At the turn of July he marked his 500th show at Kilby Court in Salt Lake City since his tour kickoff there in February 2005 and announced his indefinite hiatus from touring for a chance to recoup physically, emotionally and financially.

 By the end of the year, though, he had already released a new EP called Mother.
 He had been invited back to play the Pop Montreal Music Festival, and played shows with Lydia, Zookeeper, Umbrellas, Jake Bellows (of Neva Dinova), Someone Still Loves You Boris Yeltsin, Headlights, Mount Eerie, Thanksgiving, Deer Tick, Math the Band, Fishboy, Everthus the Deadbeats, Chick Pimp, June Madrona, and Seve vs. Evan.